Fund Raising for L.W.P

 During 2017 she faced her height fears and Power Glided from the cliffs in Italy to raise money.
 She has continually provided beautiful photo’s and cards to sell in our gift shop, as well as tombola’s & stalls for our visitors to enjoy.
 More recently for TIGALIVE, she has been all over the country cycling and walking the miles that she has been sponsored to do!

-Not only this but she is personally going to walk 547 miles (651 km), which is the equivalent of walk from our park in Lincolnshire to John O’ Groats in far North Scotland; all to raise more money for our charity and her love of Tigers.
+Not only this but she has walked 547 miles (651 km), which is the equivalent of walking from our park in Lincolnshire to John O’ Groats in far Northern Scotland; all to raise more money for our charity and her love of Tigers.
 She will be helping to organise fund raising days at the park with lots of activities to get involved with, so keep an eye out on our events page and social media for updates!